 Dr. Portia Rawles Founder & CEO

-Dr. Portia Rawles Founder & CEO is a Licensed Clinical Psychologist.
+Dr. Portia Rawles is a Licensed Clinical Psychologist and the CEO/Founder of Rawles Psychological Services (RPS) a behavioral health practice with a team of certified therapists (Meet Our Team).
 Dr. Rawles received her bachelor’s degree from Stanford University and doctorate from Regent University.
-Currently, Dr. Rawles works in the capacity of clinician, professor and consultant.
-Dr. Rawles presently serves as an online Adjunct Professor for Saybrook University, which is located in Oakland, CA.
+Currently, Dr. Rawles works in the capacity of a clinician, professor, and consultant.
+Dr. Rawles presently serves as an online faculty for Saybrook University’s Ph.D. in Clinical Psychology program.
+Saybrook University is located in Oakland, CA.

 Prior to this, Dr.Rawles served for 4 years as Assistant Professor at South University in the Clinical Mental Health Counseling Master’s program and Psychology department.
 Dr. Rawles also previously served for five years as an Assistant Professor of Psychology in the Doctor of Psychology (Psy.D.) program at Regent University.